Pressure on as X Factor final looms

 The former Pussycat Doll quickly corrected herself however, insisting she had been saying the words "shiitake mushroom".

 Scherzinger told Bailey she could not wait to see her in the final, while Barlow described her singing as "beautiful" and "flawless".
 Her first song, Beyonce's If I Were A Boy, was also well received, with Louis Walsh saying she could win the whole competition.

 Friend kicked off the show with Beyonce's Best Thing I Never Had, following it with Sir Elton's Something About The Way You Look Tonight.
 Barlow said he was impressed by Friend's originality and said he had improved the most out of all of the show's contestants.

 Scherzinger said she thought Friend's Beyonce performance sounded like a cross between One Direction and Mumford and Sons - but it was not clear if she meant that as a compliment.

 Rough Copy, the last remaining group, took on Destiny's Child's Survivor and Sir Elton's Sorry Seems To Be The Hardest Word.

 They were told by Scherzinger they brought "excitement" to the contest, while Walsh told them there was a "massive gap in the market" in the UK for a band like them.

-The contestants will have to wait until Sunday night's show to find out if they have done enough to reach the final.
+The contestants will have to wait until tonight's show to find out if they have done enough to reach the final.